supersabillon/supersabillon.github.io/_posts/2016-02-01-simple-http-server.md

 * External JavaScript libraries and APIs throw restriction errors

 ## command-line http server

-So why deal with WAMP/MAMP when you can easily use a command line to run a web server?
+You could use an application like XAMPP/MAMP to create a web server, but why when you could easily use a command line instead?

 The [http-server](https://www.npmjs.com/package/http-server) package from npm is what you need to quickly start a web server with this command: